Tourism in Indonesia: Historical context

-Tourism more or less disappeared during World War II, Indonesian National Revolution and in the early years of the Sukarno era.
-On 1 July 1947, the government of Republic of Indonesia tried to revive tourism sector in Indonesia by establishing HONET (Hotel National & Tourism) led by R. Tjitpo Ruslan.
+Tourism mostly disappeared during World War II, the Indonesian National Revolution and the early years of President Sukarno's era.
+On 1 July 1947, the government of the Republic of Indonesia tried to revive the country's tourism sector by establishing HONET (Hotel National & Tourism) led by R. Tjitpo Ruslan.
 This new national tourism authority took over many of the colonial heritage hotels in Java and renamed them all "Hotel Merdeka".
-After Dutch–Indonesian Round Table Conference in 1949, this tourism authority changed its name to NV HORNET.
-In 1952 the President formed the Inter-Departement 4 on Tourism Affairs which is responsible for reestablishing Indonesia as the world's tourism destination.
+After the Dutch–Indonesian Round Table Conference in 1949, this tourism authority changed its name to NV HORNET.
+In 1952, the president formed the Inter-Departmental Committee on Tourism Affairs, which was responsible for reestablishing Indonesia as a global tourism destination.